xl8-ai/face-detection-recognition/README.md

 I used to use their gender and age estimation as well, but the accuracy is very bad so I had to drop it.

+I have a new age-gender estimation model.
+Check out [the repo](https://github.com/tae898/age-gender) and [the demo video](https://youtu.be/Dna_Hp-s78I).

 ## Flask server.

 I made a light-weight flask server that loads the modules and waits for the client calls.